UnSciPreneur/e2eBridge/README.md

 ```
 in the project root.
 You can then run a container via
 ```
-docker run -d --link elstack --link geth --name e2eBridge e2ebridge:latest
+docker run -d --link elstack --link geth --name e2eBridge e2ebridge:latest follow
 ```
+Here, the command line argument `follow` is passed as the MODE parameter.

 **Watch out:** This container expects another container called `geth` which provides an JSON rpc interface on port `8545` and a container `elstack` which provides an Elasticsearch instance on port `9200`.